 The Company is a closed-ended investment company, which has one employee, and therefore its own direct environmental impact is minimal.
 As the Company is a close ended investment company, the Group is currently exempt from the requirement to report against the recommendations of the Task Force for Climate Related Disclosures.
 The Board notes that the companies in which the Group invests will have a social and environmental impact over which it has no control.
 As the Company is in managed wind down, the business model is to actively realise assets in line with the investment policy and not make any new investments, however the Board continue to follow good practice on ESG issues where applicable.
-The Board consolidated Financial Statements.
+The Board considers that the impact of climate change does not give rise to a material impact on the Group's Audited Consolidated Financial Statements.